 Sydney teenager Gidon Goodman at 14, started a petition to cut the cost of car parking at public hospitals by about $200 a week because he was concerned family members would stop visiting their sick relatives due to high hospital parking costs.

 Gidon created a petition on change.org and got over 70,500 supporters.
 This petition led to Ministers listening.
-After for change, the NSW Government committed to reducing the cost of parking at hospitals.
+After he campaigned for change, the NSW Government committed to reducing the cost of parking at hospitals.

 To summarise, Gidon: